Daria Halprin, MA, REAT, RSMT

 Julie is a Tamalpa Practitioner and holds an MA in East-West Psychology from the California Institute of Integral Studies (2012).
 She completed an internship with the Institute of Health and Healing at Marin General Hospital, with a focus in Art and Imagery.
 A bodyworker and instructor of massage therapy for many years, Julie has administrative experience in several non-profit organizations.
 She is also a soccer mom!
 Julie is excited to have the opportunity to contribute to the stability, longevity and growth of Tamalpa Institute.

-Nikki has a passion for art and working for non-profit agencies.
+Nikki has a passion for art and working for non-profit agencies, and joins Tamalpa with a background in visual art and event management.
 She earned a B.A. in Art History in 2011.
-While finishing college, she volunteered with sober living communities, working with women in recovery.
+While finishing college, she volunteered with various communities, working with women in recovery.
 This led to her exploring the power of art as a healing force.
 While she has coordinated gallery openings and art shows for others in the past, she is currently preparing for her first exhibition of her own work.

 Dana Swain, MA, PhD (cand)